nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_processing_overview.md

 Feel free to explore `l2gen` options to produce the L2 dataset you need!
 The documentation for `l2gen` is kind of interactive, because so much depends on the data product being processed.
-For example, try `l2gen ifile=granules/PACE_OCI.20240427T161654.L1B.nc dump_options=true` to get
-a lot of information about the specifics of what the `l2gen` program generates.
+For example, try `l2gen dump_options=true` with an `ifile` argument to get a lot of information about the specifics of what the `l2gen` program generates for that `ifile`.

 The next step for this tutorial is to merge multiple L2 granules together.